 Establish a Dial-out Telemetry Connection

-This topic describes the procedure to establish a dial-out telemetry connection.
+Use this procedure to establish a dial-out telemetry connection.
 Configure the gRPC service, streaming server profile, sensor profile, export profile, and data collector based on the sensor information you want to collect from the Junos device.

 In dial-out mode, the Juniper device initiates a connection to an external telemetry collector and streams telemetry data.
 This method is preferred when centralized management of telemetry data is required, as the device pushes data to the collector without requiring the collector to initiate connections.